adeena210/Neural-Networks/README.md

 1) On OnDemand, go to your File Home Directory.
 2) Upload Neural-Networks.tar.gz to your File Home Directory.
 3) In the terminal, type in "module add python".
 Press the return key.
+4) In the terminal, type in "pip install matplotlib".
+Press the return key.
-4) Run the program by typing in "python3 network.py".
+5) Run the program by typing in "python3 network.py".
 Press the return key.